 I'll start with the bottom one first because it's easy: there is none.
 Zero.
 Nothing.
 Neither iodine 131 nor Cesium 137.

 The Blue line in the table at the top is radiation in the air at it's worst point on march 15.
 The red line Is today, the first week of May.
 The note below that is background radiation measured before the accident of 0.022 ~ 0.044.

-So this would suggest that it isn't getting worse nor is it measurably worse than before the earthquake. over 7 years ago
+So this would suggest that it isn't getting worse nor is it measurably worse than before the earthquake. about 9 years ago

 Basics: Its too early to tell.
 Everyone has a different opinion.
 A strong "MAYBE its probably ok" is what we seem hear.
 But it is your health so if the trip is optional why risk it?